 From an early age, Maher was exposed to current events and the world of television through his father, William Maher Sr., who worked as a news editor for NBC.
 Dinner table talk touched on the big, important issues of the day, with Maher given the chance to voice his opinions about how he saw events developing.

-After attending Pascack Hills High School in River Vale, Maher enrolled at Cornell University, where he graduated with a degree in English in 1978.
+After attending Pascack Hills High School in River Vale, Maher enrolled at Cornell University, where he graduated with degrees in English and History in 1978.
 Long before he'd even entered college, Maher harbored dreams of becoming a comedian, but it was only after he'd graduated Cornell that Maher finally confessed his dreams to his parents.

 Maher's comic career started modestly, but soon gained speed with various appearances in comedy clubs in New York and Los Angeles.
 He eventually landed small roles in a few forgettable feature films and television programs, including D.C.
 Cab (1983); the TV series Sara, starring Geena Davis (1985); and Cannibal Women in the Avocado Jungle of Death (1989).
 In 1990, he hosted a short-lived CBS series, Midnight Hour, and got a solo gig on HBO's One Night Stand series in 1992.
 In addition, Maher made frequent stand-up appearances on The Tonight Show with Johnny Carson and Late Night with David Letterman.